ACED-IDP/aced-idp.github.io/docs/workflows/quick-start-guide.md

 * Within the project, a `MANIFEST/` directory is used to store file metadata entries a `META/` directory is created to house metadata converted into the [FHIR](https://hl7.org/fhir/) standard
 * The project id is `aced-myproject` made from the program name `aced` and project name `myproject`.
 Specifically,
     * **Program name:** is predefined by the institution
-    * **Project name:** must be unique within the server, be alphanumeric, and contain no spaces or hypens
+    * **Project name:** must be unique within the server, be alphanumeric, and contain no spaces or hyphens
 * For more information, see [creating a project](creating-project.md)

 ### Add file(s)